INTERNET CASINO AND SPORTSBOOK

 What is Sublicensing?

-Sublicensing is starting an Internet Sportsbook and Casino business through an existing licensee of a Online Gambling Software Provider.
+Sublicensing is starting an Online Gambling business through an existing licensee of a Internet Gambling Software Provider.
 In other words, someone became a licensee of one of the companies in the Licensing Section and is willing to offer sublicensing arrangements to other companies.
 Usually, there is an initiation fee one must pay, which sometimes can be as low as USD $10,000 and as high as USD $50,000 (some are higher).
 The percentage of the take a sublicensee receives is often much less than a full licensee.
 While more money is spent on marketing with less returns, the cost to begin the business has been reduced substantially.
-In addition, the initiation fee helps the licensee offset the licensing fees paid to the Online Gambling Software Provider.
+In addition, the initiation fee helps the licensee offset the licensing fees paid to the Internet Gambling Software Provider.
 All ecommerce for a sublicensee are accomplished via the merchant account of the licensee.
 In most cases, each transaction can be tracked individually because it originated from the sublicensee's website.
 The sublicensee is paid from the licensee directly.